opentransact/opentransact/opentransact.md

 We will use the term "Transfer" as it is more widely applicable than "Payment".

-A Transfer is legally a transfer in owner ship of some amount of the Asset from the Transferer to the Transferee.
+A Transfer is legally a transfer in ownership of some amount of the Asset from the Transferer to the Transferee.

-Eg. A Payment of $12 from Bob to Alice is a Transfer of 12$ with Bob being the Transferer and Alice the Transferee.
+Eg. A Payment of $12 from Bob to Alice is a Transfer of $12 with Bob being the Transferer and Alice the Transferee.

 ## Transfer Request